-- Lower and upper percentiles like 10% and 90% (fig.3) are calulated for each data column of the reference patients.
+- Lower and upper percentiles like 10% and 90% (fig.3) are calulated for each data column of reference patients.

-- Data column values are transformed (fig.3) by assigning: (- =diminished) to values below the lower percentile, (0 =unchanged) to values between the lower and upper percentiles and (+ =increased) to values above the upper percentile.
+- Data column values are then transformed (fig.3) by assigning: (- =diminished) to values below the lower percentile, (0 =unchanged) to values between the lower and upper percentiles and (+ =increased) to values above the upper percentile.